-Final Exam (30%)
+Final Exam (35%), April exam period

-The exam will cover material presented in both the lecture and the course readings.
+The exam will cover material presented in both the lecture and the course readings, and will cover the entire course.
 Please note that the readings are designed as a starting point for the week's material, and that lecture will invariably cover topics not in the readings.
-Thus, it is critical that students watch the lectures if they hope to pass the final exam.
+Thus, it is critical that students view lecture if they hope to pass the final exam.